 - Speeding

 Vulnerable Road User Collisions Pedestrians, cyclists, and motorcycle riders share the roadways with all vehicle operators on a daily basis.
 These road users, termed vulnerable road users, have less protection than drivers of other types of transportation, making them more vulnerable to imminent roadway hazards.
-35 collisions involving vulnerable road users have occurred in the City of Fort Saskatchewan from January 1, 2017 to December 31, 2020.

 Type of Collision |